thinkst/canarytools-docs/docs/canarytokens/actions.md

         type: string
         description: A valid auth token
     response: A JSON structure with result indicator and Canarytokens information.
-  fetch_canarytokens:
+  paginate:
-    name: Fetch all Canarytokens
+    name: Paginate Canarytokens
-    url: /api/v1/canarytokens/fetch
+    url: /api/v1/canarytokens/paginate
     method: GET
-    description: Fetches all Canarytokens on your Canary Console.
+    description: Fetch a page of all your Canarytokens with a specified limit per page, as well as cursors that allow you to iterate through the remaining pages.
     params:
       - name: auth_token
         required: true
         type: string
         description: A valid auth token
+      - name: flock_id
+        required: false
+        type: string
+        description: A valid flock_id (for returning Canarytokens for a specific Flock)
+      - name: limit
+        required: false
+        type: string
+        default: 10
+        description: The size of the pages
+      - name: cursor
+        required: false
+        type: string
+        description: A valid page cursor retrieved from the cursor element returned along with a page while doing pagination
-    response: A JSON structure with result indicator and Canarytokens information.
+    response: A JSON structure with the current page of Canarytokens and cursors pointing to your next and previous pages.
   delete_apeeper:
     name: Delete Apeeper Canarytoken Factory
     url: /api/v1/apeeperfactory/delete